rapid7/insightconnect-plugins/plugins/salesforce/help.md

 ```

 #### Get Fields

-This action is used to retrieve field values from a record.
+This action is used to retrieve field values from the record of the given object

 ##### Input